 Laboratory studies and imaging

 Lab testing is done for comorbidities, and for contributing and reversible causes and should be tailored to the patient based upon history and physical exam findings.
-The following laboratory tests may be useful: hemoglobin, white blood cell count, thyroid function, fasting blood glucose, urine analysis, and vitamin levels.
+The following laboratory tests may be useful: hemoglobin, white blood cell count, thyroid function, complete metabolic panel, fasting blood glucose, urine analysis, and vitamin levels.
 A chest x-ray may be useful if congestive heart failure or pneumonia are suspected.
+A referral to sleep medicine if undiagnosed obstructive sleep apnea is thought to be a potential reversible secondary cause of fatigue.

 Supplemental assessment tools